Lakers News: L.A. Over/Under Set At 34 For 2017-18 Season - Lakers Nation

 While the Lakers front office said at the beginning of the offseason that they wouldn’t be big players in free agency this summer, as they want to preserve cap space for the 2018 free agent class, they were able to convince former Detroit Pistons guard Kentavious Caldwell-Pope to sign a one-year deal.
 Caldwell-Pope will be paired with Ball to give the Lakers a brand new starting backcourt this season.

-With all the moves the Lakers made, Sportsbook.ag has set their over/under for their win total this season at 34 games, which would be six more wins than they had last season.
+With all the moves the Lakers made, Sportsbook.ag has set their over/under for their win total this season at 34 games, which would be eight more wins than they had last season.

 In addition to the aforementioned moves, the Lakers were also able to bring back point guard Tyler Ennis, who played well for them last season after being acquired from the Houston Rockets at the trade deadline.